-The weather in Tanzania has regional differences due to topography.
-The coastal areas are the hottest and most humid, while the North and highlands of Tanzania are cooler because of altitude.
-The temperatures vary between 22°C and 31 °C during the year and drop during the night (22°C in Zanzibar to 10°C in Ngorongoro).
-Zanzibar has a tropical climate since it is located close to the Equator.
+Tanzania weather differs from region to region – but there is always a great time to travel in Tanzania!
+Weather in the coastal areas is the hottest and most humid, while the North and highlands of Tanzania are cooler because of altitude.
+The temperatures vary between 22°C and 31 °C throughout the year.
+During the night, the temperature in Tanzania drops to between 10°C and 22°C. The beaches of Zanzibar have a distinctively tropical climate since it is located close to the Equator.

 Tanzania has two seasons yearly: the wet and the dry season.
-The wet season (also called rainy season) runs from end of October to December and from end of March to beginning June.
-They are referred to as the ‘short-’ and ‘long rains’ respectively.
+The wet season (also called the rainy season) runs from the end of October right through to December, and then again from the end of March to the beginning of June.
+They are referred to as the ‘short-’ and ‘long rains’.
 These tropical rains mostly start late afternoon and continue all night till early morning.
-The dry season starts in June and ends in October and also runs from December to March.
+The rains of Africa are famous worldwide and are a soothing, enchanting sight to behold during a trip to Tanzania!

 Did you know that National Geographic, Discovery and other major media companies choose the rainy season to shoot their wildlife documentaries in Tanzania?
 Tanzania weather is fantastic all year round and though heavy rains persist most afternoons in the rainy season, the natural environment comes to life.
 Nature is colourful, the grass is lush and green, beautiful flowers grow, animals find plenty of food, temperatures are nice and cool and, better yet, the main highlights of Tanzania are far less crowded with tourists.